How To Keep Your Chickens Warm Without Electricity

 Opening the original seed packet reveals that the commercial seeds all have a dark slate coloring.
 In comparison my 2020 Zone 5 Okra seeds look brown and immature.
 This could be a cosmetic preference of the seed seller, a slight variation my plant created to survive the cooler weather, or maybe they are not fully mature.
 I won’t know until next year when they start coming up out of the ground.
 Can’t wait to compare my 2020 Zone 5 to the original South Texas Heirloom!

 Okra is a Southern Side dish I don’t see often now that I’ve moved North.
 If you get a helping of it up here, it was likely raised in India and shipped over.
 If you want to do a deep dive on the subject, there is an entire book on Okra!
 There are lots of reasons to grow it as a new gardener, the biggest being that deer and other wildlife won’t mess with it.
 The stalks and leaves are so prickly that my mom would wear long sleeves and gloves….but she was harvesting a full row at a time.
-For the absolute best taste, harvest only the best immature okra to make up for supper that
+For the absolute best taste, harvest only the best immature okra to make up for supper that night.
+If you see mature seed pods let them go and harvest them for seed later.
+The flavor goes downhill rapidly after the first day they’ve been picked, so only harvest a bunch at one time if you plan to cook or prep and freeze them by bedtime.

 A second good reason to start out with Okra is because it doesn’t require irrigation and likes well-drained soil.
 I like it as a “border crop” to create an unpleasant barrier for foraging animals.
 You can also use it to expand your garden planting area by using a part of the garden that the sprinkler won’t reach or in an area that you are just beginning to improve the soil.

-Brass Egg™ participates in affiliate marketing programs, and may receive compensation when you click and purchase from links to retailers.
+Brass Egg™ participates in affiliate marketing programs.
+As An Amazon Associate I Earn From Qualifying Purchases At No Extra Cost To You Learn more.
 Brass Egg™ of Russell Holdings Group, LLC 2021.
 All content ©2021 Russell Illinois Holdings, LLC.
 All Rights Reserved.